ffp-project/.github/profile/README.md

 ## Repositories

-Our initial projects will be made public on December 1st, 2024.
+Our initial projects will be made public on January 1st, 2025.
 Stay tuned as we reveal multiple repositories showcasing the FFP philosophy in action!

 ## Get Involved

 We welcome contributors who understand that the best solutions often emerge from embracing imperfection and learning through experience.

 ---
-*Coming December 2024*
+*Coming Januar 2025*